pulumi/workshops/aws-advanced-cicd/README.md

 <details>
 <summary> ✅ Add a GitHub secret to store your Pulumi access token to be used by Actions. </summary>

+Presenter: Have a token already created and ready to paste.

 ```bash
 # Login to GitHub, if necessary
 $ gh auth login